-Nearly 300 heads of Christian schools have completed the Van Lunen Center Fellows program since 2007.
-Their leadership impacts more than 100,000 students and 9,000 faculty in Christian schools worldwide.
+More than 300 heads of Christian schools have completed the Van Lunen Center Fellows program since 2007.
+Their leadership impacts more than 110,000 students and 10,000 faculty in Christian schools worldwide.
 In collaboration with other Van Lunen Fellows, and equipped with executive management skills, Fellows are leading their school communities with increased knowledge, confidence, and renewed faith.

 In July 2007, the Van Lunen Center was established at Calvin College, now university, in Grand Rapids, Michigan to provide world-class executive management training for heads of schools based on the historic Christian faith.
 The Center was named for Richard D. Van Lunen, whose foundation initially gave charitable grants to Christian schools for new programs and building projects.